junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean has to keep reminding himself the thing is a he, it's Cas, he's Cas.

 "God, it's so messed up."
-He frowns tight, dragging himself on feet, staggering.
+He frowns tight, dragging himself to his feet, staggering.
 The back of his head is still throbbing.
 He tries to ignore it.
-A painkiller would be his heaven right this moment.
+A painkiller would be heaven right this moment.

 "Hey, buddy."
-He reaches a hand towards Cas, touching his back, shaking gently.
+He reaches a hand toward Cas, touching his back, shaking him gently.
 Only to feel a handful of stickiness.
 Castiel's eyes are shut tight, not moving an inch.

-His stomach knits into a knot, sinking to the bottom.
+Dean's stomach knits into a knot, sinking straight to the bottom.
 "No, no, no. Cas!
 Cas!"
-His palm is full of blood, fresh and iron sweet, tempting his own vamp fangs sticking out on instinct.
+His palm comes back full of blood, fresh and iron sweet, tempting his own vamp fangs sticking out on instinct.

-Dean swallows hard, holding back the breath just in case he can't restrain himself.
-His throat screams in thirst, he forces it all down.
+Dean swallows hard, holding his breath just in case he can't restrain himself.
+His throat screams in thirst, he forces it down.

 It is only then does he see the new wounds on Cas's body.
 The new tender skin that is no longer covered by scales is torn wide open, his internal organs are exposed to the air, mixed with sluggishly flowing light.
-Grace hesitates on the threshold, moving in and out.
-The newly spread out wing bone on his back are snapped broken, almost twisted in half, looking worse even than before, hanging pitifully with the body only to the second joint.
-Corner of his mouth is still dripping blood of his own.
+His grace hovers on the threshold, moving in and out.
+The newly spread wing bones on his back are snapped broken, almost twisted in half, looking worse even than before, hanging pitifully from the second joint.
+Blood trickles from the corner of his mouth.

 Dean's hands are shaking, panic rising.
-He reaches for a breath under Cas's nose, testing his pulse on his throat.
-The tiniest air flow blows onto his skin, the pulse is so weak that he almost misses it.
+He reaches for breath under Cas's nose, tests for a pulse on his throat.
+The tiniest flow of air brushes against his skin, the pulse is so faint that he almost misses it.
 But it's still there.
-Cas is hanging on the last breath.
-He hasn't lost him, yet.
+Cas is hanging on by a thread.
+He hasn't lost him, not yet.

 Dean breathes out, stepping back, pacing.
-"Okay, okay, not too late, not bad, hang in there, buddy.
-What do I do, what do I do."
+"Okay.
+Okay.
+Not too late, not bad.
+Hang in there, buddy.
+What do I do?
+What do I do?"

-He glances around them.
-The Leviathans that were there before are all pieces and tears like exploded balloons now, but the black slime is still moving, one pile wriggling towards another, trying to glue themselves back together.
+He glances around.
+The Leviathans that were there before are all pieces and tears like exploded balloons now, but the black slime is still moving, one pile slithering toward another, trying to glue themselves back together.

-Dean picks up a dip with the tip of his blade, checking.
+Dean picks a dip up on the tip of his blade, inspecting it.
 "This is just disgusting."
 He looks back at Cas.
 "What do you think, this thing is edible or not?
 Would it make you better?"

 Cas doesn't stir the slightest for any answer.

 Dean has to answer it for himself.
-"Yeah I agree, can't be too picky right now, am I right?"
+"Yeah, I agree, can't be too picky right now, am I right?"

-He holds a pile of the black goo in his palms, moving back to Cas, touching his lips.
-"Open up, Cas, dinner's ready."
+He scoops a pile of the black goo into his palm, walking back to Cas, and touches it to his lips.
+"Open up, Cas.
+Dinner's ready."

-Cas's mouth is closed tight, not any gap he can slide the "food" in.
+Cas's mouth is closed tight, not any gap he can slide the "food" through.

 Dean stares at him, frowning, desperate.
-"God, why does everything have to be so difficult."
+"God, why does everything have to be so difficult?"

-Heart drumming, looking around, there is nothing around in visible distance, certainly no *one* around would see them.
+Heart pounding, glancing around, there is nothing around in visible distance, certainly no *one* around would see them.

 Dean breathes out, looking at Cas's closed eyes.
-"Sorry, no other way, don't say I take advantage of you when you're out, alright?
+"Sorry, no other way.
+Don't say I took advantage of you when you were out, alright?
 Desperate times."

-He takes the goo into his own mouth, trying his best blocking out the disgusting slimy texture and bitter taste.
-Kneeling down so he's in the same height as Cas's mouth where his monster body lays, Dean presses their lips together, pushing the "food" through.
+He takes the goo into his own mouth, trying his best to block out the disgusting slimy texture and bitter rot taste.
+Kneeling down so he's at the same height as Cas's mouth where his monster body lays, Dean presses their lips together, pushing the food through.

-Cas's lips are dry and frustose, rough like tree trunk, taste like copper and iron with a lingering taste of fragrant sweetness from blood.
+Cas's lips are dry and frustose, rough like tree bark, tasting like copper and iron with a lingering note of fragrant sweetness from blood.
 But at least it's opening now under the pressure, the remains of Leviathan slide in.

 Dean watches his throat swallow, backing from his position, waiting.

 Nothing big happens.
 No light show.
 But Cas's breath evens.

 "Guess it's doing something then."
-Dean almost grins, breathing out in relief.
+Dean almost grins, exhaling in relief.

 He licks his own lips, not realizing he's swallowing the residual taste of sweetness.
 When he does, he freezes.
 The taste is from the blood he touched accidentally on Cas's lips, Cas's blood, the sweet taste of angel blood.
-No wonder the Leviathans are gathering to him like flies to banquet.
+No wonder the Leviathans were gathering to him like flies to a feast.

-The vampire part of instinct starts fighting for control in his brain, all he can taste and smell now is that specific exotic sweet-smelling.
-He can hear the blood flowing through Cas's vain now, slowly, as he's heartbeat is so weak -- something he's been trying to block out whenever the two of them are close.
+The vampire part of instinct starts fighting for control in his brain, all he can taste and smell now is that specific exotic sweetness.
+He can hear the blood flowing through Cas's veins now, slowly, faintly, as his heartbeat is so weak -- something he's been trying to block out whenever the two of them are close.

 Cas is dying and he's losing it.
-Dean tightens his fists and knocks it to his own head, desperately trying to clear his own mind.
+Dean clenches his fists and knocks it to his own skull, desperately trying to clear the hunger from his brain.

-"Not now!" he warns himself.
+"Not now!" he growls at himself.
 "I'll kill you before you ever even think about draining him!"

-He throws himself further away, taking in the repulsive remnants of Leviathans and leaving them on his tongue, hoping in vain that the disgusting bitter flavor could force back the throbbing hunger and desire.
+He throws himself farther away, taking in another repulsive clump of Leviathans sludge, and leaving them on his tongue, hoping in vain that the disgusting bitter taste could be vile enough to chock down the throbbing hunger and desire.
 His fangs refuse to shrink back into his gum.

-His steps are shaky, hands trembling, but he manages to move back to Cas, kneeling down again like the first time.
-Forcing the brain to think of only two things in the world that matters: "Cas is dying" and "Cas needs me."
+His steps are shaky, hands trembling, but he manages to stagger back to Cas, kneeling down again like the first time.
+Forcing his brain to think of only two things in the world that matter: "Cas is dying" and "Cas needs me."

-He presses his lips onto Cas's, feeding him the source of strength he undoubtedly needs, then pulling away with a head so dizzy he can't even tell the direction.
+He presses his lips onto Cas's, feeding him the source of strength he undoubtedly needs, then pulls away with a head spinning so bad he can't even tell the direction.

 But it's working.
-He can hear heartbeat growing stronger, blood flowing faster in his veins.
+He can hear it now, Cas's heartbeat growing stronger, blood flowing faster in his veins.
 Which is making the situation increasingly difficult for him, but it's good.
 It's good.
 Cas is getting better.

 So he does it again.